 Event Raises Funds for Research in Deadliest Cancer for Young Adults

-First-year medical students at the University of Arizona College of Medicine – Phoenix will host the 12th annual charity gala benefiting Students Supporting Brain Tumor Research (SSBTR) on Saturday, Feb.
+First-year medical students at the University of Arizona College of Medicine – Phoenix raised about $9,000 at the 12th annual charity gala benefiting Students Supporting Brain Tumor Research (SSBTR) on Saturday, Feb.
 9.

 According to SSBTR, within the next 12 months, more than 200,000 people in the U.S. will be diagnosed with a primary or metastatic brain tumor.
 Because of their location at the control center for thought, emotion and physical function, brain tumors are difficult to treat and often severely compromise the quality of life.

 "Events like this are important for so many people.
 First and foremost, our patients.
 They are at the center of it all and the reason why we are working hard to put this event together,” first-year medical student Dara Farhadi said.
 “Brain cancer, as we are learning in medical school, comes in many forms.
 All, however, are life-changing ordeals and many, unfortunately, are fatal.”

 This year’s theme was “Night at the Disco” with music from DJ Neurotoxin and inspirational speakers that included a keynote from Cynthia Wetmore, MD, PhD, a pediatric hematologist-oncologist with 23 years of experience.
 Dr. Wetmore is director of the Center for Cancer and Blood Disorders at Phoenix Children’s Hospital and a faculty member at the UA College of Medicine – Phoenix.
 She gave an inspiring talk on the breakthroughs in brain tumor science and how one brave victim donated her cells to further research.